ZeusSR/Practices/README.md

 # Practices
-These are some of the examples I have done myself during my journey in technologies.
+These are some of the examples I have done  during my journey with technologies.